Blog post: Coronavirus: Preparedness, Resources & Tips

 1 – Know The facts

 Some people infected with the virus have no symptoms.
 When the virus does cause symptoms, common ones include low-grade fever, body aches, and coughing.
 However, COVID-19 can occasionally cause more severe symptoms like high fever, severe cough, and shortness of breath, which is when one should seek medical attention.
 More on symptoms here.
 As of 4/27, the CDC has included 6 new symptoms: chills, repeated shaking with chills, muscle pain, headache, sore throat, and new loss of taste or smell.
 Though not listed on the CDC website, fatigue also has been reported in people who have either tested positive or told to assume they have covid-19 when testing was not available.

-2 – Flatten the curve, cancel gatherings, practice self-quarantine, don’t be ‘Patient 31’!
+2 – Flatten the curve, avoid gatherings, practice social distancing, don’t be ‘Patient 31’!

 Large events and mass gatherings can contribute to the spread of COVID-19 This includes conferences, festivals, parades, concerts, sporting events, weddings, and other types of assemblies.
-Therefore, CDC, in accordance with its guidance for large events and mass gatherings, recommends that for the next 8 weeks, organizers (whether groups or individuals) cancel or postpone in-person events that consist of 50 people or more throughout the United States.
-If you’re invited to a gathering, don’t be ashamed to kindly note that it’s unwise and explain why.
+Therefore, CDC, in accordance with its guidance for large events and mass gatherings, recommends that for the next 8 weeks, organizers (whether groups or individuals) cancel or postpone in-person events that consist of 10 people or more throughout the United States.
+At this point, most bars, gyms, nightclubs, theaters, restaurants (except for drive-thru, take out or delivery), and non-essential businesses have been asked to close as governments are enforcing shelter-in-place orders.
+If any of these places are still open in your community, they should be avoided.

-Bars, gyms, nightclubs, theaters, restaurants (except for take out or delivery), and non-essential businesses have been asked to close as governments are enforcing shelter-in-place orders.
-If any of these places are still open in your community, they should be avoided especially with evidence of community transmission.
-At this point, it’s not clear how widespread it is around you as symptoms can take time to develop, so avoid even small group or one-on-one interactions with people outside your home.
-Proceed with caution, and in time you can bring back individuals into your circle.
+Avoid even small group or one-on-one interactions with people outside your home.
 South Korea managed to avoid a major outbreak with only 30 people contracting the virus.
 Then ‘Patient 31‘ came along, and had direct contact with 1,160 people before feeling any symptoms.
 Days later, hundreds of people the patient crossed paths with also contracted the disease.
 Don’t be ‘Patient 31’!

 3 – Wash your hands often and thoroughly